HughP/dnj-corpus/README.md

 Language Name: Eastern Dan

 Script: Can be written in Arabic or Latin script.

-Script Note: There may be several orthgraphies from different dialects which would all qualify as BCP47: dnj-Latn.
+Script Note: There may be several orthographies from different dialects which would all qualify as BCP47: dnj-Latn.

 ### Latin Orthography History